algosup/2023-2024-project-5-flutter-team-1/documents/technical_specifications/technicalspecifications.md

 #### Real Device Use

-Phones and PCs can be used to debug Flutter code, either on Android, IOS and PC.
-There are some requirements that need to be done though, and in a certain range of device:
+Phones and PCs can be used to debug Flutter code, either on Android, IOS or PC.
+Some requirements need to be done though, and in a certain range of devices:

 **Flutter needs to be setup correctly**